DancinDragon/SAiDL-Summer-Assignment/README.md

 # SAiDL-Summer-Assignment
-This is my solution for the NLP question from the SAiDL (BITS Goa) summer assignment 2021.
+This is my solution for the SAiDL (BITS Goa) summer assignment 2021.

 Website: https://www.saidl.in/